Ratifying the decision of the headteacher recruitment panel

 You'll ratify the appointment during a meeting of the board.

 Note: staff governors in maintained schools can attend and vote at this meeting (the Department for Education told us this).
-Staff trustees in academies should usually be able to as well, but check your trust policies and articles of association.

 At the meeting: